FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/249k-for-17-projects-from-dorahacks-filecoin-grant-hackathon.md

 On July 18, the voting period closed for the 2021 DoraHacks Filecoin Grant Hackathon.
 Lasting from May 1 to mid-July, the Round 1 Filecoin Grants distributed $249,000 USD among the winning projects across first, second, and third place.
 Catch up below with the winning projects to learn more about the projects building the future of the Filecoin network.

-You can check out all the applicants [here](https://dorahacks.io/grant/filecoin/), and watch the projects’ livestream presentations [here](https://www.youtube.com/channel/UCApW8piYNP4T10kgenp0Mjg/playlists).
+You can check out all the applicants [on DoraHacks](https://dorahacks.io/grant/filecoin/), and [watch the livestream presentations](https://www.youtube.com/channel/UCApW8piYNP4T10kgenp0Mjg/playlists).

 ## DoraHacks First Place